Preclinical WebsiteClinical Website

 This novel mouse model of tauopathies with Parkinsonian features recapitulates many of the hallmark features of Progressive Supranuclear Palsy and Corticobasal Degeneration, including the development of asymmetric motor dysfunction (due to unilateral injection), and associated loss of TH+ SNc neurons and striatal TH expression.

-AAV-hTau regionally results in highly significant brain atrophy, elevated microglial density and activation levels, and increased astrocyte density and hypertrophy.
+AAV-hTau regionally results in highly significant brain atrophy, elevated microglial density and activation levels, increased astrocyte density and hypertrophy, and the accumulation of pathological tau in cell soma and neurites.
 Further studies are planned to continue to investigate the pathologic changes in this model.

 This inducible and rapidly progressing mouse model is well-suited for drug discovery with quantitative in vivo and ex vivo readouts, and possesses distinct advantages over existing transgenic models as a screening method for novel treatment options targeting tau-related pathology.